I’ll start off by saying that although sustainability practises are very important to me, I don’t use the word itself to describe Church of Sanctus.

 I produce everything in house

-Either myself or my two seamstresses who live locally to me make all of my stock.
+Either myself or my two seamstresses who live locally to me make most of my stock.
 I make all the samples, accessories, corsets and one of a kind items and they make the bulk of production for me a.k.a. the stock on my website.
-This means I know 100% sure that my workers are treated fairly and paid fairly since I’m their boss and work with them directly, instead of trusting a remote factory to treat their staff well.
+This means I know 100% sure that my workers are treated fairly and paid fairly since I’m their boss and work with them directly.
+I’ve also started to work with a small women run and operated factory in North London to help make some of my bestsellers.

 I do not overproduce

 This one is simple – the more units you make as a company, the less sustainable you are.
 The most sustainable thing we can do as consumers is to not buy anything at all, and the more clothes produced in the world means more waste and more clothes in landfill.
 I’ve no plan to expand much more than my current garment turnover, I make around 25-40 styles a year if that.
-In contrast, H&* produce 25,000 styles a year and I’m sure we’d be horrified at what the real figure is when you account for actual units across their size range.
+In contrast, H*M produce 25,000 styles a year and I’m sure we’d be horrified at the adjusted figure when we account for total units across their size range.

 I prioritise garment quality